retzkek/chiamon/README.md

 ## Stack

+**This stack was created for development on Linux.
+See notes below for other platforms.***

 The docker-compose file will mount the Chia log from `$HOME/.chia/mainnet/log/debug.log`, verify that this location is correct and set the log level to INFO in the Chia configuration (usually at